owise1/ic-js/docs/ic.md

 -cuddly
 ```

-Then we created an online personality test where we presented the descriptions and had participants describe themselves.
+Then we created an online personality test where we only presented the descriptions to participants who used them to describe themselves.
 Now we can show them the Star Wars character they're most like!
 We can also easily combine their responses with Harry Potter fan lists or traditional psychological categories too.
 It's all open and easy.
 All we need to know is the location of the sanctioned lists.
 We can also use ML clustering techniques to find connections between characters across literature. fun.

 ### Shadow reviews